Communication is about alignment

 Communication is about alignment, not education

-I once regrettably viewed excellence in communication as proficiency in transferring knowledge to my audience, and I imagine for many of you, you’ve defaulted into this understanding as well.
+I once regrettably viewed excellence in communication as proficiency in transferring knowledge to my audience, and I imagine for many of you, you’ve defaulted into this understanding as well1.
 There was the work, then there was explaining the technical nuances of my work in a way that anyone could understand.
 Coming from academia, that was it — if someone just understood your ideas, you’d get grants, you’d find strong collaborators, you’d get invited to speak at events.
 It didn’t really matter what problem you were solving, to be honest, as long it was vaguely marketable as AI, climate change, stem cell research, etc.

-But the real world is obviously not academia.
+But the real world is obviously not academia2.
 While clarity of explanation has its value, it’s never enough that your work is merely understood.
 What matters is that your work achieves the intended business objectives.
 And communication is your means of finding out what those objectives are and ensuring your delivered work is applied correctly in service of those objectives.

 Once that is done, and only when that is done, you can focus on the ancillary aspects of good communication — knowledge transfer and dissemination.
 But if your work isn’t solving business problems, you’re just adding to the noise.